 If you want to get close up to Rainbow Falls and Horseshoe Falls, be sure to sign up for the Adventure Trail that takes you down to the section where these two waterfalls can be seen more intimately.

-Arguably the most photographed waterfall in the Adirondacks due to the ability to view it from the bridge that spans the Ausable River, 70-ft Rainbow Falls makes for a perfect subject.
+Arguably the most photographed of the Adirondack waterfalls due to the ability to view it from the bridge that spans the Ausable River, 70-ft Rainbow Falls makes for a perfect subject.

 Rainbow Falls had been previously known as Adgate Falls and Birmingham Falls